-Living Well, a free, six-week health improvement class about fitness, nutrition and living a lifestyle to reduce the risk of heart disease, cancer, stroke and other serious diseases by taking steps toward wellness is being offered by Cuyuna Regional Medical Center and the Hallett Center of Crosby in February and March.
+Living Well, a free, six-week health improvement class about fitness, nutrition and living a lifestyle to reduce the risk of heart disease, cancer, stroke and other serious diseases by taking steps toward wellness is being offered for families by Cuyuna Regional Medical Center in January and February.

-The classes, which will be facilitated by CRMC Board Certified Exercise Physiologist Amanda Weiss, will be held on Thursdays from 5:15 to 6:15 p.m. at Heartwood Senior Living Community beginning February 7 and continue until March 14.
-All supplies will be provided and healthy refreshments will be available.
+The classes will be held on Mondays from 5:30 to 6:30 p.m. at Heartwood Senior Living Community in Crosby beginning January 13 and continue until February 17.
+A book and all supplies will be provided together with healthy refreshments.

 There is no fee to participate but students must commit to participate all six weeks.
-All those completing the course will receive a T-shirt and water bottle.
-The class is limited to 100 participants.
-For more information, call 218-546-2616.
+Children attending should be 3 years or older and must be accompanied by a parent.
+The class is limited to 50 participants.